atomicptr/lox-rs/README.md

 # lox-rs

-My implementation of the lox programing language from the [Crafting Interpreters](https://craftinginterpreters.com/) book.
+My implementation of the "tree walk interpreter" lox programing language from the [Crafting Interpreters](https://craftinginterpreters.com/) book.

 ## Changes